-Camden Town Brewery?is part of a UK brewing renaissance but with a big difference – it’s chief product is a lager rather than an ale.
+Camden Town Brewery?is part of a UK brewing renaissance but with a big difference ? it?s chief product is a lager rather than an ale.
 The concept began in 2006 when the company?s founder, Jasper Cuppaidge, became fed up with the limited range of ?corporate? lagers available to order at the pub he ran in Hampstead, London.

+Now, to continue the impressive growth achieved to date,?Camden Town Brewery?has joined the ever-expanding group of businesses utilising crowdfunding as a fundraising mechanism.
+Using equity platform Crowdcube, the company has launched a campaign to raise ?1.5m.
 Cuppaidge said the main reason for the capital raise is to finance the creation of a new brewery, with demand currently meaning that a certain percentage has to be outsourced to Belgium.
 The unique and cosy confines of its headquarters in the arches of Kentish Town West station mean further expansion there is not possible.

 The beer company is not the first of its kind to turn to its customers and wider crowd.
 In 2013, Scottish beer maker BrewDog ran its Equity for Punks scheme ? offering interested investors a slice of the pie.
 Using a real tank to drive around London and promote the fundraising, the business was successful in hitting a target of ?4.25m.
-The round, alongside a couple of others, meant it has raised ?7m from nearly 15,000 “fanvestors” to date.
+The round, alongside a couple of others, meant it has raised ?7m from nearly 15,000 ?fanvestors? to date.
+Read more about BrewDog:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.